We don’t just care about personal injury law.

-Palm Harbor, FL Time Limitations
+Clearwater, FL Time Limitations

 The rules for medical malpractice make it tougher for you to bring a suit.
 The statute of limitations for any other injury-causing accident (such as a car accident) is four years.
 For medical malpractice in Florida, you only have two years to bring your claim.
 It becomes even trickier for you because there are steps you need to take for medical malpractice claims before you can officially file.
 You have 90 days from the date of your injury to put the health care provider on notice.
 That requires especially fast action.
 You also need to have an affidavit from another medical professional confirming that you indeed have a good claim before you can bring one against your medical provider.
 The sooner you talk to an attorney, the quicker you can accomplish all of these steps and ensure you are protecting your right to sue.

 The best way to make sure that you are going to get the best compensation available to you is to hire an experienced and dedicated Clearwater, FL medical malpractice attorney.
 You will be pursuing compensation for your lost wages, medical bills for treatment and care, future lost earnings, pain and suffering, mental anguish, loss of companionship, anxiety and depression, and disfigurement.
 All of these injuries are considered, for the most part, to be severe.